Today’s internet-driven world moves fast. Search strategies change as quickly as consumer interests.

 These three levels work together in targeted keyword searches to help users not only find what they want but also to deliver relevant content that answers related user questions.

-You want to focus on semantically connected keywords and phrases.
-A keyword planner from Google AdWords may help you.
+There are available tools and resources for LSI keyword generating that can assist in your effort to incorporate semantically connected keywords and phrases.
+A keyword planner from Google AdWords may also help you.

 Language must sound natural, so read what you write out loud.
 While long-form content is great, keep your copy direct and concise so search engines and readers can understand your content easily.